krussll/howtoplaysport/_posts/best-narrow-lawn-bowls.md

 The **Taylor Vector VS** is one of the most popular models in the Taylor range.
 Taylor offer it as a duel purpose bowl that performs best indoors and on fast-to-medium speed outdoor greens.

-It can also play on slower, heavier greens, and it is in these conditions that it is noticably narrow.
+It can also play on slower, heavier greens, and it is in these conditions that it is noticeably narrow.

 The only model in the Taylor range that has a weaker bias than the Vector VS is the Taylor Lazer - however this is a dedicated indoor bowl, and you would likely find that it would hardly bend at all on many outdoor surfaces.